iminoso/monitor/docs/design.md

 ![Phoenix LiveView](https://elixirschool.com/assets/live_view-6a1ff8ddee59b55d1ee0b72dc8d47c55e55bdcaf6b788cc65af31afec66836d3.png "Phoenix LiveView")

 As the application is running, client side events can be handled through callback functions defined in the template in the LiveView process.
-This allows the client to interactly directly with the server, and as such no additional frontend library for state management (ie. React or Ember), is required.
+This allows the client to interact directly with the server, and as such no additional frontend library for state management (ie. React or Ember), is required.

 ## Design Walkthrough and Explanation